Two other ice flow models

 \[ 4 \frac{\partial }{\partial x} \left( \overline{\eta} H\frac{\partial u}{\partial x} \right) - \tau_b = \rho g H\frac{\partial s}{\partial x}. \]

 This is one commonly used form of the SSA.
-Another is found by substituting in an expression for the depth-averaged effective viscosity, which is simply
+Another is found by substituting in an expression for the depth-averaged effective viscosity.
+From the BP derivation we know the viscosity is represented by:

 Substituting this into the SSA equation gives